Best Budget Backpacking Quilts for Thru-Hiking

 Down

-The preferred fill for a quilt is definitely down, starting with Goose, then moving down to other forms of down feathers.
-Down has a long life when well taken care of and cleaned when necessary, it has the best of most needs for a thru-hiker gear small and packable while being very light in weight.
+The preferred fill for a quilt is down, starting with Goose and then moving down to other forms of down feathers.
+Down has a long life when well taken care of and cleaned when necessary.
+It has the best of most needs for a thru-hiker gear small and packable while being very light in weight.

 Synthetic

-For those who are allergic to down, which is more prevalent than many know, or those going to more wet or humid areas where the loft of synthetic is vital to overall warmth synthetic is perfect.
+For those allergic to down, which is more prevalent than many know, or those going to more wet or humid areas where the loft of synthetic is vital to overall warmth, synthetic is perfect.

 Additionally, synthetic quilts are significantly less expensive versus the same quilt with down fill, so for those on a budget they can be a perfect chance to get maximum warmth at the small cost of space needed and little extra weight.